 - 2 teaspoon coriander seeds

-- ½ teaspoon ajwain
+- ½ teaspoon carom seeds (ajwain)

-- 1 tablespoon finely grated ginger
+- 1 tablespoon ginger grated

-- 1 medium onion, diced finely
+- 1 medium onion diced finely

-- 2 to 3 green chillies, finely chopped
+- 2 to 3 green chillies finely chopped

-- 1 and ½ to 2 cups grated Cauliflower
+- 1 ½ cups cauliflower florets grated

 - 1 teaspoon turmeric powder